Louise Talma

-Career
+Biography

+1906-1925: Early life and education

 Born in Arcachon in France to an American mother, Alma Cecile Garrigues, a professional soprano who took the name Cecile Talma around 1900, and a father whose identity remains unknown.
 Mother and daughter returned to the United States in 1914, settling in New York City.
 Talma grew up surrounded by music but was also an excellent science student and considered becoming a chemist before deciding on a career as a musician.
 After graduating from Wadleigh High School, Talma studied chemistry at Columbia University while simultaneously studying piano and composition at the Institute of Musical Arts (now Juilliard) in New York from 1922 to 1930.
 She received her Bachelor of Music degree from New York University in 1931 and her Master of Arts degree from Columbia in 1933.
 She studied piano with Isidor Philipp at the American Conservatory in Fontainebleau, France, every summer from 1926 to 1935.
 From 1928, she studied annually composition with Nadia Boulanger, deciding in 1935 to focus on composition.
-She continued the studies with Boulanger until 1939.
+She continued to study with Boulanger until 1939.

 Talma taught at Hunter College of the City University of New York from the late 1920s.

-In 1926, after making a successful debut as a concert pianist in New York, Talma spent her first summer at the American Conservatory in Fontainebleau, France, where she met pedagogue Nadia Boulanger.
-Under Boulanger's guidance, Talma gave up her piano studies in order to focus on composition, converted from agnosticism to Roman Catholicism in 1934 with Boulanger as her godmother, and adopted a lifestyle similar to Boulanger's in its devotion to music.
-While many of her early works express desire for an unattainable beloved (likely Boulanger), she also composed more than 20 religious works after her conversion, setting a number of sacred texts and spiritual writings.
-Talma's copious correspondence reveals several passionate affairs with women, including one in late life with Ethelston (Eth) Chapman, who had been a fellow student in Fontainebleau with Talma.
-She never married.

 Talma's first pieces show an interest in neo-classical approaches and techniques and appear to be highly autobiographical, establishing compositional patterns that would continue throughout her career.
 Speaking of her creative life, Talma identified three periods: her early works, which were composed during her “neo-classical period,” 1925–1951; her “serial period,” 1952–1967; and her “non-serial atonal period,” 1967–1996.
 However, after adopting serial methods in 1952, the majority of her works even in this last period owe something to serial approaches, especially in terms of melody creation.

+1925-1951: "Neo-Classical period"

+1926-1939: Studies with Nadia Boulanger

+In 1926, after making a successful debut as a concert pianist in New York, Talma spent her first summer at the American Conservatory in Fontainebleau, France, where she met pedagogue Nadia Boulanger.
+Under Boulanger's guidance, Talma gave up her piano studies in order to focus on composition, converted from agnosticism to Roman Catholicism in 1934 with Boulanger as her godmother, and adopted a lifestyle similar to Boulanger's in its devotion to music.
+In 1936, Talma became the first American faculty member at the American Conservatory.